iotexproject/dev-portal-content/academy/build-a-decentralized-data-marketplace.md

 }
 ```

-This function starts with a series of require statements (lines 15 to 22).
+This function starts with a series of *require* statements (lines 15 to 22).
 The function expects the actual device id to be passed by the device owner and it requires that the hash of the device id is actually inluded in the list of pre-authorized devices (line 15).

-Next, the function requires that the device has not yet been registered, by simply checking that there is no valid device in the Devices mapping corresponding to that id (it's enough to just check for a field like rsaPubkeyN: if there was an device already registered with the same id that field would never be "0", as specified by the next two requires).
+Next, the function requires that the device has not yet been registered, by simply checking that there is no valid device in the *devices* mapping corresponding to that id (it's enough to just check for a field like rsaPubkeyN: if there was an device already registered with the same id that field would never be "0", as specified by the next two requirements).

 Line 20 requires the caller to set a positive data frequency for their device.
-`_spec` is supposed to be a url pointing to some technical specifications for that device and Line 21 requires it not to be null.
+`_spec` is supposed to be a url pointing to some technical specifications for that device and line 21 requires it not to be null.
 Finally we expect the user to pay the registration fee as defined by the contract owner.

 After all the requirements are met, the function will finally register the device in the contract: line 24 updates the registration fee pool and Line 25 sets the `allowedIDHashes` mapping for the device ID to false, to prevent it for being registered again (as per line 15).
-Line 26 is finally creating the device object, that is then added to the `Devices` mapping and can be later retrieved using its corresponding ID.
+Line 26 is finally creating the device object, that is then added to the `devices` mapping and can be later retrieved using its corresponding ID.

 Line 27 then "pushes" the device ID to the `deviceIDs` array (we assume that the chosen device id is no longer than 32 bytes, e.g. an IMEI number).
-The `deviceIDs` array's Length will be used to quickly tell how many devices have been registered.
+The `deviceIDs` array's length will be used to quickly tell how many devices have been registered.

 Back to the code.
 Line 28 emits the `Registered` event confirming that the the caller of this function has indeed successfully registered the device with the given ID.